carbonblack/carbon-black-cloud-sdk-python/docs/authentication.rst

     ...                  org_key='A1B2C3D4', ssl_verify=False, integration_name='MyScript/1.0')

 The ``integration_name`` may be specified even if using another credential provider.
-If specified as a parameter, the ``integration_name`` overrides any integration name specified by means of the credential provider.
+If specified as a parameter, this overrides any integration name specified by means of the credential provider.

 With a File
 ^^^^^^^^^^^